cfengine/documentation/reference/functions/getfields.markdown

 regular expression), placing these into a named array whose elements are `array[1],array[2],..`.
 This is useful for examining user data in the Unix password or group files.

-regex

-A regular expression matching one or more lines.
-The regular expression is anchored, meaning it must match the entire line (see [Anchored vs. unanchored regular expressions](#Anchored-vs_002e-unanchored-regular-expressions)).

-filename

-The name of the file to be examined.

-split

-A regex pattern that is used to parse the field separator(s) to split up the file into items

-array\_lval

-The base name of the array that returns the values.

-The function returns the number of lines matched.
-This function is most useful when you want only the first matching line (e.g., to mimic the behavior of the *getpwnam(3)* on the file /etc/passwd).
-If you want to examine *all* matching lines, use [Function readstringarray](#Function-readstringarray), instead.